HumanSignal/label-studio/docs/source/guide/stats.md

 Label Studio Enterprise Edition includes various annotation and labeling statistics.
 The open source Community Edition of Label Studio does not perform these statistical calculations.
 If you're using Label Studio Community Edition, see <a href="label_studio_compare.html">Label Studio Features</a> to learn more.
 </p></div>

-Annotation statistics help you determine the quality of your dataset, its readiness to be used to train models, and assess the performance of your annotators.
+Annotation statistics help you determine the quality of your dataset, its readiness to be used to train models, and assess the performance of your annotators and reviewers.

 ## Task agreement